(This is the second movement of a two part essay. The first can be read here.)

 Imagine a dining scenario.
 A diner asks her server about x-, y- and z-, and the server provides the appropriate responses.
 The diner then inquires about the tuna carpaccio.
 The server explains that it’s raw tuna, sliced thinly.
 The diner then replies, Well I’m pregnant—Can I eat that?

-(Sorry ladies, but the pregnant ones in your mix are some of the worst perpetrators of this, along with purported gluten-intolerants ((Gluten-intolerance/Celiac-disease is a contentious, much-debated and highly annoying subject matter I mostly plan to skirt, except to say the following: First: celiac-disease is a real autoimmune disorder from which less than 1% of the American population suffers.
-(The stats are roughly 1 in 133 people, or .007%.
-In other words: the odds are real good you don’t have it.)
-Additionally, a celiac diagnosis must be made by a real medical doctor after a series of blood tests and/or endoscopies; Web-MD self-diagnoses do not a disorder make.
+(Sorry ladies, but the pregnant ones in your mix are some of the worst perpetrators of this, along with purported gluten-intolerants Gluten-intolerance/Celiac-disease is a contentious, much-debated and highly annoying subject matter I mostly plan to skirt, except to say the following: First: celiac-disease is a real autoimmune … Continue reading and those who have dairy allergies.)

 You might guess this question bothers me because the simplest answer to it is a snarky nip: How in the hell would I know what you can eat?
 That’s part of it, but not all.
 I’m also only moderately bothered by people who ask questions via the convolutions of modalities such as “can.”
 (If that doesn’t make immediate sense, think of your annoying Aunt-What’s-Her-Name and those stupid “life lessons” she tried to convey with responses such as, “I don’t know, can you go to the bathroom??”)